Aluminum 6061

 Hot working may be done in the temperature range of 700 F to 500 F.

-Annealing should be done at 775 F for 2 to 3 hours followed by controlled cooling at 50 f per hour down to 500 F, then air cool.
+Annealing should be done at 775 F for 2 to 3 hours followed by controlled cooling at 50 f per hour down to 500 F, then air cooling.

 The aging precipitation heat treatment is done at 350 F for 8 hours followed by air cooling.
 This produces the T6 temper.